ASNeG/OpcUaStack/docs/source/getting_started/hello_world.rst

         <Uri>http://localhost/helloworld/</Uri>
     </NamespaceUris>

-It is not necessary for your task that the URI is really exists, but the stack needs it to give our *namespace* a new *namespace index* which will be 1.
+It is not necessary for our task that the URI is really exists, but the stack needs it to give our *namespace* a new *namespace index* which will be 1.

 Now we can describe folder **HelloWorldFolder** for our message: